 Much of Yeats early poetry was influenced by religious symbols, Irish mythology and the romantics most notably Shelley.
 Yeats' first significant work was the Isle of Statues, published in the Dublin University Review and was followed by The Wanderings of Oisin and Other Stories in 1889.
 Here Yeats delves into the Irish Mythology of the Fenian Cycle.

 In 1889, Yeats met Maude Gonne, who was to have a huge influence on his writings.
 Yeats became besotted with Gonne and asked her to marry him two years after they met.
 She rejected him, and was to reject his proposal on three further occasions.
-In 1896, Yeats was to meet a second influential female figure in his life, Lady Gregory, whom he would later marry.
+In 1896, Yeats was to meet a second influential female figure in his life, Lady Gregory.
 It was Lady Gregory who encouraged, Yeats' Irish nationalism and together with J M Synge, Sean O'Casey and Padraic Colum, Yeats established a literary movement known as the Irish Literary Revival or Celtic Revival.

 In 1904, this movement found its stage, when Yeats, J. M. Synge, Lady Gregory, Martyn and George Moore founded the Abbey Theatre in Dublin.
 The Abbey is both famous and infamous in Ireland for staging ground breaking but controversial productions such as J.M.
 Synge's Playboy of the Western World' and Sean O'Casey's The Plough and the Stars.